 In 2015 the school’s chair of governors was made a National Leader of Governance and two teachers were praised by the prime minister for their excellence in state education.
 Mere Green was one of only two Birmingham schools to scoop the 360 e-safety Mark.
 It was also runner-up in the government’s 2015 ‘Speaker’s School Council Awards’

-Based in Erdington, Slade Primary is a small, friendly mixed primary school (3-11) with just over 330 pupils, including nursery.
+Based in Erdington, Slade Primary is a growing two-form entry primary school (3-11) with 430 pupils, including nursery.
 Slade is a welcoming school: one in which the children, parents, and staff are valued.
 Graded as good, the school has developed an exciting and creative curriculum for all children.
 Ofsted said: “Teachers have high expectations and plan lessons that are interesting and challenging so that pupils are fully engaged.”

 Based in Sutton Coldfield, Hill West Primary School is a two form entry primary school (4-11) with just over 420 pupils.
 The school was rated by Ofsted as a “good school with outstanding practice in safeguarding and the teaching of spiritual, moral, social and cultural education.”
 The pupils at Hill West love learning and the exciting lessons that are planned for them; while “a high proportion of pupils are exceeding the nationally expected levels for their age at Year 6, with high proportions achieving the higher Level 5 and above in different subjects,” (Ofsted, Jan 2015).